 Interest payment

-Payout can be monthly, quarterly, half-yearly, annual, or at maturity
+Payouts can be monthly, quarterly, half-yearly, annual, or at maturity

 Liquidity

-Less liquid - Early withdrawal penalties apply
+Less liquid; early withdrawal penalties apply

 Loans Against Deposit